wilgomoreira/VineyardLogits_Sigmoid/README.md

-# VineyardLogits_Sigmoid
+# dataset_vineyardLogits_sigmoid

 ## Overview
-The **VineyardLogits_Sigmoid** dataset is a collection of logits and labels used for training and testing deep learning models in the field of precision agriculture. **All models were trained for a binary classification task, using a single class and the sigmoid activation function** to output probabilities.
+The **dataset_vineyardLogits_sigmoid** dataset is a collection of logits and labels used for training and testing deep learning models in the field of precision agriculture. **All models were trained for a binary classification task, using a single class and the sigmoid activation function** to output probabilities.
 This ensures that the models are optimized for distinguishing between vine plants and background elements in the images.

 ## Hyperparameters